True Natural Bodybuilding

 None of the natural bodybuilding federations have the money to organize serious drug testing.
 In the best case, a few athletes are urine tested on the day of a big contest.
 A single urine test costs several hundreds of dollars, and a more advanced blood test cost a multiple of this.
 Only a few tests cost already more than the total prize money in a natural bodybuilding contest.

 Even the best doping tests can only find a limited number of prohibited drugs.
 Athletes are not tested for growth hormone, insulin and IGF-1, which are very powerful hormonal drugs frequently used by bodybuilders.
-There even exist anabolic steroids that cannot be found by doping tests, or that become undetectably only a few days or weeks after ingestion.
+There even exist anabolic steroids that cannot be found by doping tests, or that become undetectably only a few days or weeks after taking.
 None of the doping products can be found back in the urine or blood a year after administration.

 Because no doping test can find drugs taken more than a year ago, natural bodybuilding federations don't even require their competitors to be drug free for more than a couple of years.
 In practice this means that someone can use any drug he wants for many years to boost his training intensity and build huge muscles, and still be welcome in the natural contests as soon as he stops using for a few months.